khaleed-saifullah/khaleed-saifullah/README.md

 ### <div align="center">Software Developer💻</div>

-- 🔭 I’m currently working on a software company as a software developer
+- I’m currently working for a software company as a software developer
+- Good skill in Front-end & basic knowledge of Back-end

-- 🌱 I’m currently learning on back end technology (Node JS, Express JS , MySQL)
+- I’m currently enriching my knowledge on React.

 <br/>